Is your brand at risk of trademark infringement claims?

 2. Understand how trademark applications work

-Last year over 10,000 DIY trademark applicants were rejected and lost their application fees.
-Applicants failed to identify similar names and logos and made mistakes in trademark application procedures.
+Last year, over 10,000 DIY trademark applicants were rejected and lost their application fees.
+Many failed to identify similar names and logos and made mistakes in their trademark applications.

 Be aware that there are over one million trademarks and designs registered online and trained trademark agents use several database filters to identify similar names to your own.